sumeetshirgure/DynamicPlanarHull/Readme.md

 Please refer to the makefile for more examples on compiler flags.
 The compiler must be C++20 compliant for the templates in this library to work.
 Please see the documentation and the test driver code for more details on the API.

+To build the user manual, go into the doc subdirectory and run `make pdf`.
+You should have pdflatex installed.